 Artist Regin Igloria: I hear and see a lot of artists’ work in process at my job—got to witness these folks sharing their work through readings, open studio visits, and dinner-time conversations.
 The last group was stellar, including artists such as Sam Lewis and Nils Viga.

 Anything else?
 (Here, we invite the collaborators to invent a question, add a comment, or otherwise speak to what the questions so far have not tapped about their Broadsided experience).

 Poet Alison Pelegrin: I am honored to be part of a Broadsided collaboration for the second time.
 I think it would be interesting to push the collaboration through one more draft, after we read each other’s responses.

 Artist Regin Igloria: Whenever there is an opportunity to think in new ways, I become more appreciative of being an artist.
-We seem to be given free license to challenge ourselves in ways others might not be given.
-This is humbling and being asked to be part of Broadsided was a perfect example of such a thing.
+We seem to be given free license to challenge ourselves in ways that others might not.
+This is humbling and being asked to be part of Broadsided was a perfect example.
 Thank you for letting me be part of it.